Still Time to Wonder. An exhibition of photographs by Joe Cornish

 Throughout the upstairs rooms in the mill you can view photos taken at moments rarely seen by visitors.
 Images captured at dawn, in twilight, in the chaos and stillness of a snowstorm and when the estate was completely deserted.

 Photos found here also explore the buildings of Fountains Abbey and Studley Royal and their connection to the natural and artificial landscapes surrounding them.
 The series 'Inner World' which delves into the textures and shapes of trees dominates an entire wall.
 All four seasons can be seen throughout the pieces in the mill and you’ll be able to hear from Joe himself as he introduces his exhibition and inspiration in a short film.

-Journey up to the Octagon Tower in the water garden to view a series of six photographs that Joe has themed ‘The Fallen’.
+In the mill you'll also be able to view a series of six photographs that Joe has themed ‘The Fallen’.

 ‘The Fallen’ series explores the imaginative possibilities of fallen trees, many of which have a powerfully sculptural quality.
 The title Joe has given them acknowledges the heroic job they do, providing a refuge for many species of tiny creatures, fungi and microbial life.

 Joe Cornish is widely acknowledged as one of the greatest contemporary landscape photographers.
 He lectures and exhibits in the UK and overseas, leads workshops and has written a number of successful books including his best known; First Light